5 Reasons to Take a Mental Health Day

 Sometimes we need to take a break to better excel in our careers, feel better about ourselves, and just generally enjoy life.

-Are thoughts of email chains, deadlines, and other work responsibilities constantly flooding your mind?
+Are thoughts of emails, deadlines, and other work responsibilities making you feel overwhelmed?
 Do have a never-ending to-do list that seems to get longer and longer each week?
 Are you feeling so completely burned out by the time the weekend hits that you don’t feel like doing anything other than streaming tv shows from your bed?
 If so, you may be in desperate need of a mental health day.

 You’ve heard that stress is bad for you.
 But do you know what exactly stress can do to you?
 Chronically high stress levels not only increase your risk for autoimmune diseases, digestive problems, heart disease, skin conditions, and pain, but also mental issues like depression, anxiety, mood problems, poor judgment, memory issues, and the inability to concentrate.